Luke 9:42-45

 Well, like the rest of the crowd, we, too, can see the evidence of Christ’s glory and his authority, his power, his mercy in healing the father’s son.
 We can listen to the testimony about the majesty of God in Christ.
 But what makes the difference is whether or not we combine our seeing and our listening with faith.

 But God doesn’t intend to keep all those things secret forever.
 He unveils them, he unveils them progressively.
-There in verse 45, Jesus says, “The Son of Man’s about to be delivered into the hands of men.”
-Then this in verse 45: “But they did not understand this saying, and it was concealed from them, so that they might not perceive it.
+There in verse 45, Jesus said to them, “The Son of Man’s about to be delivered into the hands of men.”
+Then this in verse 45, “But they did not understand this saying, and it was concealed from them, so that they might not perceive it.
 They were afraid to ask him about this saying.”

 There’s a repeated emphasis, there on “this saying.”
 First, they didn’t understand “this saying,” and then they were afraid to ask him about “this saying,” repeated.
 And the saying is the one in verse 44, which is what Jesus said about the Gospel.
-It’s repeated, then, not only in the statement, but two times: “this saying,” “this saying.”
-That “saying” is pretty important.
+It’s repeated, then, not only in the statement, but two times: this saying, this saying.
+That saying is pretty important, okay.
 Just want, point that out.
 Keep that saying before your mind.

 Certainly that is true.
 That is definitely true.
 But it’s not the whole answer.
 We know that because in the middle of the verse, some grammar clarifies the meaning.
 It says, where it says, there, “It was concealed,” that’s more accurately translated, “it had been concealed from them,” and then there’s a purpose clause.
 The whole thing can be translated, “It had been concealed from them in order that they might not perceive it.”